Postural Restoration Institute® focuses much of its intellectual prowess on the rib cage and how it influences your whole body.

 As I exhale, you will see my ribs go down.
 That is me blowing all my air out.
 Getting the air out, and the ribs coming down, is what then allows me to get better air flow into my chest because my diaphragms are being utilized (if ribs are “up” diaphragms are compromised).
 You’ll see inhalations 2-5 result in much better chest expansion and thus better breathing.

 – My shoulder internal range of motion.
 The first thing I show is how my right shoulder won’t internally rotate fully.
 This is because of the impingement that I wrote about earlier.
 My right arm is stopping because it is hitting part of my scapula.
 This special breathing exercise repositions my rib cage, which repositions my scapula, which then allows my arm to fully internally rotate.
-Essentially, I am moving my scapula out of the way so that my arm can rotate.
+Essentially, I am moving my ribcage out of the way so that my arm can rotate.
 No stretching needed.

 The process, which I don’t really explain in the video, is this: